The Happily Ever After of Sustainable Businesses (IV) – Consumer Readiness for a Circular Economy

-Approximately 82% of the respondents to this study had indicated that they find it difficult to obtain information about the expected lifetime of a product that they purchase, or information about its repairability; however they are motivated in trying to repair goods that they own.
-The majority always try to repair something when it’s broken before resorting to replace it, and they do believe that it’s worthwhile going the lengths of trying to do so economically, even though very little people believed that it is an easy task.
+Approximately 82% of the respondents to this study had indicated that they find it difficult to obtain information about the expected lifetime of a product that they purchase, or information about its repairability.
+However they are motivated in trying to repair goods that they own.
+The majority always try to repair something when it’s broken before resorting to replace it.
+They do believe that it’s worthwhile going the lengths of trying to do so economically, even though very little people believed that it is an easy task.
 The only key consideration for replacing the product when it is broken, was to gain access to the latest trends in fashion and technology.

-This could be an opportunity for small, sustainable businesses to provide more transparency on the repairability and expected lifecycle of the product.
+We can look at tapping on this consumer readiness to zoom in on repaired goods.
+This could be an opportunity for small, sustainable businesses to provide more transparency on the reparability and expected lifecycle of the product.

-Looking at the graph borrowed from this report, consumers are not seeking for continuous replacement on their goods, they have expectations of a fairly reasonable timespan.
+Looking at the graph borrowed from this report, consumers are not seeking for continuous replacement on their goods.
+They have expectations of a fairly reasonable timespan.
 That goes against the prime principles of our modern times linear economy that comes with the burden of its scale, where it is only profitable if you can produce in mass.
-Which means for the demand to continue in a fairly frequent manner, things have been made to break – serving up the likes of fast fashion so that the excuse of chasing trends made it OK for clothes to shrink three sizes in one wash with a bonus hole on the armpit, and electronics that stop working (suspiciously and miraculously) almost the day after the warrantee expires.
+Which means for the demand to continue in a fairly frequent manner, things have been made to break.
+Serving up the likes of fast fashion so that the excuse of chasing trends made it OK for clothes to shrink three sizes in one wash with a bonus hole on the armpit.
+Electronics that stop working (suspiciously and miraculously) almost the day after the warrantee expires.

-As we can see from this table, people expect a t-shirt and pair of jeans to serve them for a good 3-5 years, whilst an investment like a mobile phone should at least make it past the 5-year mark.
-By striving to meet these expectations through clear and transparent information on the product description, and easy access to how a product may be repaired to meet these expectations, this certainly is an area appealing for consumers.
+As we can see from this table, people expect a t-shirt and pair of jeans to serve them for a good 3-5 years.
+Whilst an investment like a mobile phone should at least make it past the 5-year mark.
+An area that will certainly be appealing for consumers is to meet these expectations through clear and transparent information on the product description.
+Also, easy access to how a product may be repaired to ensure longevity.

 One may argue that even if longevity is possible, people like to chase after trends.
 Whilst this is true, the study reflected that the economic benefits of not having to replace certain goods frequently, outweigh their desire to gain access to the latest trends.
 For those trendsetter-wannabes, access economy may also provide some answers.
 More about that on the next post.